spollard/josh-works.github.io/_pages/turing-parent-prep.md

 _Every single resource I've put together for you is directly informed by time I've spent with students in your shoes, with an emphasis on **interventions that may have allowed a student to not repeat the first module**._

+I could pick more reasons I think you should trust me, but I won't list them until I know what I find compelling.
+So, if you, reader, read this line, and still don't find my arguments compelling, _lets sort this out!_!
+We'll hop on a call in slack, and we'll chat.
+If I can convince you to that I'm correct and trustworthy, you'll be better off for now having a trustworthy guide, and I'll update this spot of this document to convince future similarly-skeptical readers.

 ### 1. Have correct mental models of how to learn